denorg/dpx/README.md

 dpx <flags> <packageName> <arguments>
 ```

+Under the hood, the CLI finds the file to run (`cli.ts` or `mod.ts`) from the Deno registry and runs it.

+## 💡 Examples

-For example, if you want to run the package `online` (which tells you whether you are online), you can run:
+If you want to run the package `online` (which tells you whether you are online), you can run:

 ```bash
 dpx --allow-net online # You are online